gsi-upm/BigTweet/README.md

 BigTweet is free software:  you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Available image .iso to download from MEGA: https://mega.nz/#!p5Z0SKxL!7ntWSg5D7ITK0GY-P6U-UfQoGsjCNRIU24sU9-e6IxA
+Available image .iso to download: https://mega.nz/#!p5Z0SKxL!7ntWSg5D7ITK0GY-P6U-UfQoGsjCNRIU24sU9-e6IxA